The house price affordability crisis

 A main reason for this is that housing is in great demand as well as in unprecedentedly short supply.
 As a result, each viable existing housing unit should be zoned within the local Neighbourhood Development Plan (NDP), such that whenever that property becomes vacant (and/or changes hands), the appropriate NDP zoning for that house or flat must take effect.
 For example, if the house was previously used as a second home, but it has subsequently become zoned on the NDP for local housing use, then after the vacation of the property, the new use must comply with the current NDP zoning.
 Enforcement action could follow wherever this is not the case.

-Clearly, because it is the local town or parish council that draws up local NDPs, the best organisation to administer this would be that same one.
-I therefore propose that all residential planning decisions should be devolved to each local town or parish council to have them determined exclusively and in accord with their adopted NDP.
+Clearly, because it is the local town council that draws up local NDPs, the best organisation to administer this would be that same one.
+I therefore propose that all residential planning decisions should be devolved to each local town council for them to determine this exclusively and in accordance with the NDP once adopted.

 Balanced demand and supply locally could be achieved for each individual town and village by having an Enhanced Neighbourhood Development Plans (ENDP) fully adopted as being the document to refer to when making planning decisions throughout the validity of the ENDP.